symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

     should use instead of the hard-coded 300 seconds.
 These two steps are not shown here.

-The lifetime of each wsse request is now configurable, and can be set to any desirable value per firewall.
+The lifetime of each WSSE request is now configurable, and can be set to any desirable value per firewall.

 .. configuration-block::